 Fry's Harbor Territory.
-The Fry's Harbor pair (Fig. 9) used a new nest located in a canyon near Platt's Harbor.
+The Fry's Harbor pair (Fig. 9) used the same nest as in 2018.
 We were unable to identify either adult, though it is likely the male was A-46, a 2006 ACC-produced male released from the North hacking tower.
-The birds were observed with at least 1 nestling likely less than 2 weeks old on 2 April.
-We attempted to enter the nest on 22 May but found the eaglet too old to safely band.
-(Table 2, Fig. 12).
-The nestling fledged between 22 May and 23 June.
+The birds were found incubating on 18 February and there was at least 1 nestling present on 30 March.
+We confirmed 2 chicks were present on 25 April and entered the nest on 8 May to equip them with leg bands (Table 2, Fig. 12).